ledgerwatch/eth_state/eth1x_def_part2.md

 # Ethereum 1x Definition (part 2)

+## Methodology (continuation from part 1)
+In part 1, we define agents, their contributions to the Ethereum system, and their challenges.
+This part deals with causes for these challenges, as well as the solution that have been proposed for these causes.

 ### Causes
 We try to understand the main causes of each challenge.
 Where it adds to understanding, we talk about sub-causes
 ```graphviz